 by Amy Wilson & Puria Radmard

-The Paris Agreement, in the form of an internationally agreed document, commits governments across the world to address the climate crisis through ambitious target setting.
+The Paris Agreement, in the form of an internationally agreed document, commits governments across the world to address the climate crisis through ambitious target setting; the text can be found here .
 The agreement aims to increase the global response to the climate crisis and reduce global greenhouse gas (GHG) emissions to keep additional global warming below 1.5°C, and at the most below 2°C. This aim is based on the findings from the IPCC’s 1.5°C Special Report and the dangers of these levels of warming .

 When was the Paris Agreement published?

 The agreement was developed over several years and finalised during the 21st Conference of the Parties (COP) in Paris, 2015 – where it gets its name from.
 On 12 December 2015, while at COP 21 196 Parties signed the Paris Agreement .

 After signing the Paris Agreement, countries then could formally join the agreement by either ratification, acceptance or approval with the United Nations (UN) Secretary-General .
 The instrument used (ratification, acceptance or approval) depends on each country’s legal and regulatory framework.
 Until one of these instruments is applied, a country is not bound to the agreement formally .

 Article 21 (a section of the Paris Agreement) states that the agreement will enter into force (be active) 30 days after the date on which at least 55 countries have deposited their instruments of ratification, acceptance or approval with the UN Secretary-General .
 This was achieved in November 2016.

 What are the key elements to the Paris Agreement?

 The agreement fundamentally aims to ‘strengthen the global response to the threat of climate change, in the context of the sustainability goals and the eradication of poverty’ .
 The agreement sets out a pathway to achieve this through its 29 Articles (sections).